Aqdasjustinn/Aqdasjustinn/README.md

 # 💫 About Me:
 Hey!
-I’m currently pursuing my B.Tech <br>with a specialization in Artificial Intelligence, <br>diving deep into the world of smart machines<br>and clever algorithms. <br>I’m a coding enthusiast who speaks fluent C++ and DSA, <br>and I can also make the web <br>look nice with HTML, CSS, JS, and React.
+I’m currently pursuing my B.Tech with a specialization in Artificial Intelligence, diving deep into the world of smart machines and clever algorithms.
+I’m a coding enthusiast who speaks fluent C++ and DSA, and I can also make the web look nice with HTML, CSS, JS, and React.

 ## 🌐 Socials: